-- Remark: If the network is not a complete graph, or does not obey the triangle inequality, we only need to use the cost of the shortest path as the distance function, and we are fine. - Let S be the set of source nodes.
+- Assume that the network is a complete graph, obeying the triangle inequality.
+If not, use the cost of the shortest path as the distance function, and we are fine. - Let S be the set of source nodes.
 Assume that S is a power of 2.
 (If not, simply add copies of the sink node until you hit the power of 2.)
 Now do the following: - 1.
-Find a min-cost perfect matching in S. - 2.
+Find a min-cost perfect matching in S. Put all the matching edges in the solution. - 2.
 For each of the matching edges, remove one of the two nodes from S (throw a regular coin to choose which node). - 3.
 If the set S still has more than one node, go back to step 1.
 Else connect the last remaining node with the sink.